mykanadine/GrayscaleLBY/README.md

 # GrayscaleLBY
-## Description

-This project implements a grayscale image conversion It converts pixel values from **8‑bit unsigned integer representation (0–255)** into **double‑precision floating‑point representation (0–1)** using ratio and proportion.
+This project performs mapping from uint8 based integer grayscale to double precision float representation

 ## Execution Time and Short Analysis of Pertformance